- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 Specific details of the treatments implemented are Cognitive Behavioural Therapy (CBT) and Motivational Interviewing (MI), and the following statistical tests were conducted to compare the efficiency of the treatments.

 In doing so, the following conclusions should be made for the unequal variances t-test: Descriptive statistics including the t-test, means, and standard deviations were applied.
-In order to compare the return rates and the treatment compliance before and after the intervention anovas were used with individual t-tests.
-It is notable that thematic analysis was employed to identify themes and ideas that were equivalent within the provider and patient comments.
+To compare the return rates and the treatment compliance before and after the intervention anovas were used with individual t-tests.
+Notably, thematic analysis was employed to identify themes and ideas that were equivalent within the provider and patient comments.

 Figure 1